Convert 21 F To C

 The Science Behind the Conversion

 The conversion formula is derived from the relationship between the Fahrenheit and Celsius scales.
-As mentioned earlier, the difference between the boiling and freezing points of water is 180°F in the Fahrenheit scale and 100°C in the Celsius scale.
-This means that a change of 180°F is equivalent to a change of 100°C. This ratio (100/180, which simplifies to 5/9) is the key to the conversion formula.
+In real terms, as mentioned earlier, the difference between the boiling and freezing points of water is 180°F in the Fahrenheit scale and 100°C in the Celsius scale.
+Basically, a change of 180°F is equivalent to a change of 100°C. This ratio (100/180, which simplifies to 5/9) is the key to the conversion formula.
 Subtracting 32 accounts for the difference in the freezing point of water between the two scales (32°F vs 0°C).

 Practical Applications of Fahrenheit to Celsius Conversion